oVirt/ovirt-site/source/release/3.5.2/index.html.md

 # OVirt 3.5.2 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.2 third release candidate as of April 1st, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.2 fourth release candidate as of April 14th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).